How to Retouch a Portrait in Pixelmator Pro

 Basic Adjustments

-This portrait, straight out of camera, is looking a little bit to my eyes, so I’ll use these basic adjustments to increase the contrast a little bit, and warm up the image.
+This portrait, straight out of camera, is looking a little bit flat to my eyes, so I’ll use these basic adjustments to increase the contrast a little bit, and warm up the image.

 That’s looking quite a bit better, and gives me an overall tone and feel I’m happy with.